Python Types Intro¶

 Tuple and Set¶

-You would do the same to declare tuple
+You would do the same to declare tuples and sets:

 def process_items(items_t: tuple[int, int, str], items_s: set[bytes]):